r-lyeh-archived/JXMLex/README.md

 ==================

 - JXMLex is an expressive and relatively small representation of JSON in XML, so data can be reused with XML tools.
-- JXMLex is based on JSONx and JXML (See http://github.com/r-lyeh/JXML for details).
+- JXMLex is based on JSONx and JXML (details at http://github.com/r-lyeh/JXML).
-- Use JXML when a loss-less JSON representation and/or smaller XML files are required (See http://github.com/r-lyeh/JXML for details).
+- Use JXML when a loss-less JSON representation and/or smaller XML files are required (details at http://github.com/r-lyeh/JXML).

 Pros
 ====